RAY SOIFER, W2RS

 I reply direct to all direct QSLs received, and will QSL via LoTW if requested.
 I do not QSL via the bureau.

 I have been licensed since 1955, originally as KN2QBW when I was 12, and have held W2RS since 1976.
 Extra Class since 1958.
-General Radiotelephone and Radiotelegraph commercial operator licenses.
+General Radiotelephone (was P1) and Radiotelegraph (plus Ship Radar) commercial operator licenses.
 I have lived in seven US call areas (W1-W7), and my other callsigns have included K1WXC, K2QBW, WA4IJR and G5DDU.
 So far, I have operated from 44 US states and 23 DXCC entities.

 My current ham interests include DX, satellites, antique radio, and CW operation generally.
-I can sometimes also be found on RTTY, as well as 50 MHz during the sporadic-E season, and 10-meter AM when the band is open.
+I can sometimes also be found on RTTY or AM, as well as 50 MHz during the sporadic-E season.
 At previous locations, I was active in weak-signal DXing on 144 MHz, EME, HF and VHF contesting, LF, traffic nets, and various other aspects of amateur radio.
 I may return to them someday.
 Over the years, I have written many articles for QST, RadCom, The AMSAT Journal, and other ham publications, mostly about satellites and EME.